Key Elements of E-Commerce UX Design and How to Apply Them

 “If you do build a great experience, customers tell each other about that.
 Word of mouth is very powerful.”
 Jeff Bezos – Amazon

-If you neglect focusing on e-commerce UX design, you are bound to fail; I guarantee it!
-This is one area where mobile-first web designers and business owners must work together to provide best possible e-commerce user experience.
+If you neglect to focus on e-commerce UX design, you are bound to fail; I guarantee it!
+This is one area where mobile-first web designers and business owners must work together to provide the best possible e-commerce user experience.
 Here are some critical aspects you need to focus on to achieve that goal:

 - Mobile-first design